Taking Your Labradoodle Puppy Home

 Got labradoodle puppy questions?
 Listed below are answers to the most common questions I receive as you are preparing to take your puppy home:

 2. How many times per day should my puppy be fed?
-I feed puppies, 8-12 weeks old 3 x per day.
-I try to keep them on a schedule such as: 6:00 a.m., 12:00 noon and no later than 6:00 p.m.
-Once the puppy reaches 12 weeks, I cut them back to eating 2 x per day, eliminating the noon feeding.
+We feed puppies, 8-12 weeks old 3 x per day.
+We try to keep them on a schedule such as: 6:00 a.m., 12:00 noon and no later than 6:00 p.m.
+Once the puppy reaches 12 weeks, we cut them back to eating 2 x per day, eliminating the noon feeding.
 Increase the amount you feed based on the recommendations you will find on the dog food bag as suggested by weight of the puppy.
-I do not recommend free feeding – give your puppy about 20 minutes to eat, then pick it up and put it away.
+We do not recommend free feeding – give your puppy about 20 minutes to eat, then pick it up and put it away.
 Water should be provided at all times, except during the night.

 3. When can I start training my puppy?
-I like to see training start as soon as you pick up your puppy from my home, or your puppy arrives via car or airplane.
-I recommend transporting your puppy home in a crate that is lined with a bath towel.
+We like to see training start as soon as you pick up your puppy from my home, or your puppy arrives via car or airplane.
+We recommend transporting your puppy home in a crate that is lined with a bath towel.
 Feeding time is a fantastic opportunity to train as you can spend a few minutes several times per day with teaching the basic commands of sit, stay and come.
-Please see my training booklet for details on training.
+We provide a helpful training booklet with detailed information on training.

 4. What size crate should I buy for my puppy?
 Most puppies that will mature to a medium size will need a large crate once they have reached maturity.
 Initially you will want a smaller crate for your puppy, so that he/she doesn’t go potty in one end of the crate.
 A nice sized large crate for a mature medium sized labradoodle (40 pounds) is: 36″ X 25″ X 27″.
 For a small/medium labradoodle (30 pounds), you might like a 32″ X 22.5″ X 24″.

 5. What type of collar and leash do I need and what size is best for my puppy?
-I like to buy the less expensive, adjustable-type of collars and a nylon leash.
-I do not care for the expandable leashes that allow the puppy to walk way out in front or way off to the side of you.
+We like to buy the less expensive, adjustable-type of collars and a nylon leash.
+We do not care for the expandable leashes that allow the puppy to walk way out in front or way off to the side of you.
 The smallest setting for the collar would be about 8 inches and expanding out from there.
-Puppies like to chew, so it might work out well to buy a choke chain to attach to the end of your leash and then to the puppy’s collar.
+Puppies like to chew, so it might work out well to buy a choke chain and instead of putting it on the dog, instead attach to the end of your leash and then to the puppy’s collar.
 We use small carabiners to attach the stretched chain between the collar and the leash.
 This will prevent your puppy from chewing your new leash.
-I do not care for harnesses for puppies as they promote the puppy to pull forward against you.
+We have ideas on our online store.

 8. How many times per day should my puppy need to go potty?
 Puppies will always go potty right away after they wake up and after they eat.
 If you take puppy out right after eating, see him go potty, then allow about 30 minutes of some free time in your home before making his world small using a temporary fence or leash.
 If puppy gets “fussy” or restless, take him right out to potty and say “let’s go potty outside”.

 9. Should my puppy have contact with other vaccinated dogs?
-I like to make sure other dogs have not only been vaccinated, but are also free of parasites.
+We like to make sure other dogs have not only been vaccinated, but are also free of parasites.
 Worms of all sorts can live in feces and it just take a quick second for your puppy to ingest enough to get a parasite.
-I would keep your puppy away from all feces (even dried up along the sidewalk) until he’s had his complete vaccination series (parvo/distemper is complete at 16 weeks of age).
+We would keep your puppy away from all feces (even dried up along the sidewalk) until he’s had his complete vaccination series (parvo/distemper is complete at 16 weeks of age).
 You will also need to get your puppy started on a good flea/worm preventative medication.
-This product should be alternated every 6 months – i.e. Frontline for 6 months, then advantage for 6 months).
-There are also some great products that protect against fleas, ticks, heartworms, round worms, tape worms, hook worms and whip worms – all in one monthly tablet.
-Check with your vet for their recommendations.
+This product should be alternated every 6 months.
+There are countless natural remedies as well as chemical based options you can find at your vet.
+We always prefer natural options first, but in some cases the chemical based products are needed.
+Check with your vet or trainer for their recommendations in your area.

-11. How often should I give my puppy a bath and what should I use?
-I do not bathe my puppies unless they are dirty and I use baby shampoo or something gentle.
+10. How often should I give my puppy a bath and what should I use?
+We do not bathe our puppies unless they are dirty and we use baby shampoo or something gentle.
 Make sure you put cotton balls in your puppy’s ears to prevent water getting into the ear canal.
 It’s a good idea to clean the ears after the bath with a good cleaning solution like MalAcetic Otic.
 Ask your veterinarian to show you how to clean your puppy’s ears.